 Sants-Montjuic is situated on the seaside and houses the largest port in the Mediterranean Sea.
 Properties here offer panoramic views of the city and sea, in addition to the having museums and tourist sights in walking distance.
 The areas well-connected transport links also make this district very appealing, but the run-down appearance of many of the residential buildings leaves much to be desired.
 The city authorities have also expressed no desire to rejuvenate the area.
 Furthermore, this area is seen as quite dangerous due to its proximity to the port and streets that have been taken over by migrant populations.

 Sant Marti’s proximity to the sea makes it a big draw, and the fact that the area housed the Olympic Village in 1992 means that the neighbourhood has undergone redevelopment and there is much to keep a person busy here.
-Although not brand new, the buildings here offer all the comforts that could be desired of a property, and with an average price of 3,500 EUR per square metre, the area is reasonably priced.
+Although not brand new, the buildings here offer all the comforts that could be desired of a property for sale in Barcelona, and with an average price of 3,500 EUR per square metre, the area is reasonably priced.

 4. Student property market